Binary-Kitchen/SolderingTutorial/HeartbeatTHT/README.md

 # Hearbeat - THT
 Small soldering kit in form of an heart.
-In the middle a beating heart led.
+A flashing (beating) LED is located in the center of the beating heart.

 <img src="manual/images/thumbnail.jpg" width=400px alt="Heartbeat THT">